Skip to main content

 What is it?

 Psychosis involves a loss of contact with reality.
-When you have psychosis, what you think is real is not the same as what other people think is real.
+When you have psychosis, what you think is real is not the same as what others think is real.
+For some, a major symptom of psychosis can be difficulty organizing and expressing their thoughts.

 Most cases of psychosis are caused by a combination of genetics and environmental factors.
-Some people are born with the potential of getting psychosis will experience psychosis, while other people born with the same genetic risk, may never get it.
-Sometimes, people who do get psychosis have experienced a “trigger” like a traumatic life event, injury, illness, or have used street drugs.
+Those born with some genetic vulnerability will experience psychosis, while others are born with the same genetic risk may never get it.
+Sometimes, those who do develop psychosis have experienced a “trigger” like a traumatic life event, injury, illness, or have used substances such as cannabis or stimulants.
+These kinds of triggers can increase the risk of developing symptoms, but when an individual has a mental health disorder associated with psychosis, this is unlikely to be due to a single cause.

 How do I know?

-You may notice your child is acting oddly.
-They may be moody or get angry often.
+If you are worried that your child may be experiencing psychosis, it’s always a good idea to have them assessed by a health care provider.
+You may notice your child is acting differently.
+They may be moody or get angry more often.
 Their grades at school may go way down and they may start spending more and more time alone.
-Family and friends may think they are just “going through a phase” or wonder if they’re using street drugs.
-If you think something is wrong, it’s always a good idea to have your child checked out by a doctor.
+Family and friends may think they are just “going through a phase” or wonder if they’re using substances.
+Many of these behaviours may also be explained by other things, which is why medical assessment is needed to determine how best to support your child.

 Signs and Symptoms

-• hear or see things that are not there
+• Hallucinations: When a person hears, sees, tastes, smells, or feels things that are not actually there

 No two individuals will have exactly the same symptoms or warning signs.
-But these are signs that may indicate your child needs help.
+But these are signs that may indicate that your child needs help.
 It’s important to see a doctor right away.
 Psychosis can have long lasting effects, so it needs to be identified and treated as soon as possible.
+A doctor can also ensure that the right medical tests have been done and are completed over the course of treatment.

-For most people, symptoms of psychosis first begin between the ages of 13 and 30, with the symptoms most commonly occurring between ages 18 and 24.
-Men and women have the same chance of getting psychosis.
+For most, symptoms of psychosis first begin between the ages of 13 and 30, with the symptoms most commonly occurring between ages 18 and 24.
+All genders have the same chance of develop psychosis.
 The risk for psychosis is greater if other family members have experienced psychosis.

 What can be done?